andrea12edoardo/bank-phone-campaign/README.md

 # 📖 About

-This repository focuses on data analysis using different statistical methodologies applied to a public dataset from a Portuguese banking institution's marketing campaign. **Generalized Linear Model (GLM)** have been implemented, in particular the **Multivariate Logistic Regression**.
+This repository focuses on data analysis using **Generalized Linear Model (GLM)**, in particular the **Multivariate Logistic Regression** applied to a public dataset from a Portuguese banking institution's marketing campaign.

-The main objective is to provide an in-depth understanding of the differences in philosophy, methodology, and results between the Frequentist and Bayesian approaches, adhering to proper statistical assumptions to ensure the right interpretation of results.
+The aim is to provide an in-depth understanding of the differences in philosophy, methodology, and results between the Frequentist and Bayesian approaches, adhering to proper statistical assumptions to ensure the right interpretation of results.

 ## Pipeline of the Project: